NieneB/InternshipReport/index.md

   <figcaption>Research area, location in the Netherlands and the municipalities</figcaption>
 </figure>

-The field names are already categorized in a previous study by the RCE by $$$.
+The field names are already categorized in a previous study by the RCE .
 The categories give a meaning to the name, of which environmental characteristic was of influence on the name creation.
-These categories are given in <a class='xref' href="#field-name-cat"> table $$</a>.
+These categories are given in <a class='xref' href="#field-name-cat"> table $$ </a>.
 In the <a class="xref" href="categories-field-names-form-rce">  appendix $$ </a> a total overview of the categories and the names and alternative names can be found.

 <p class="table" id="field-name-cat"> Field-name categories </p>